jp3-pulse-creative/am-globaltag/wp-content/plugins/password-protected/readme.txt

 With the rapidly rising number of cyber threats, having an effective WordPress security system for your website is essential.

-Whether you're a blogger, a business owner, or a developer, protecting sensitive information and controlling who can access the content you have created is essential.
+Whether you’re a blogger, a business owner, or a developer, protecting sensitive information and controlling who can access the content you have created is essential.
 This is where the Password Protected plugin comes in.

-**For example**, imagine you're a photographer showcasing your portfolio.
+**For example**, imagine you’re a photographer showcasing your portfolio.
 By using the Password Protect WordPress plugin, you can share your work securely with potential clients.
-Simply password protect your portfolio page, and only those with the password can view it.
-It's an easy way to keep your photos private until you're ready to share them publicly.
+You can either password protect your entire portfolio page or use partial content protection to lock only certain sections, such as high-resolution images or download links.
+This way, you can display teasers publicly while keeping your premium work private until you’re ready to share it.

 ### What Makes the Password Protected Plugin Stand Out! 😎